[after sealing Bond in a coffin and conveying him into a crematorium's furnace] Mr. Wint

 - Played for laughs in The Addams Family.
 For his brother's wedding, Gomez orders a huge cake with a stripper inside.
 However, when the cake is delivered, it turns out that the unwitting butler put the girl inside before he put it into the oven.
 Nobody is too upset though.

-- The T-1000 in Terminator 2.
+- The T-1000 in Terminator 2: Judgment Day.
 Arnold's death was more "assisted suicide" than murder, but yeah.

 - Suicide by cremation occurs in Pumpkinhead: Ashes to Ashes.